album name

 Jordan is the J.R.R.
 Tolkien of synthpop.
 In fact, they might require a third “R.”

-The international duo (of Spain and the ... more USA) create epic synthpop, an idea developed while on tour in the American West.
-In Utah's Confusion Range, “I stood upon that hilltop, my ten-thousand filaments stretched across the ether, and suddenly I was in touch with the really real,” says Markos.
-"Release yourself." less
+The international duo create epic synthpop.
+The idea crystallized while the two were on tour.
+In Utah's Confusion Range, “I stood upon that hilltop, my ten-thousand filaments stretched out across the ether, and suddenly I was in touch with the really real,” says Markos.

 contact / help